Postlist

 {{< postlist categories="Cheatsheet,Git" >}}

 By default, post lists are appear in reverse chronological order (newest posts appears on the top).
-If you want to order your posts in alphabetical order, from A to Z, you can set the order attribute to alpha:
+If you want to use a different ordering, you can set the order attribute.
+This attribute value takes an ordering criterium and an optional direction.
+The supported ordering criteria are:

 {{< postlist order="alpha" >}}